Supported until April 2019

 Tutorial Updated on: Wed.
 Sept.
 10th., 2014.

 Linux Mint is a Linux distribution for desktop computers, based on Ubuntu or Debian.
 Linux Mint is aimed at being a “modern, elegant and comfortable operating system which is both powerful and easy to use.”
 Mint provides full out-of-the-box multimedia support by including some proprietary software such as Java and Adobe Flash.
 Mint’s motto is “from freedom came elegance”.
 No more viruses, no more spyware/malware, and Ubuntu-based Linux Mint OS is free.
+Netflix now works out of the box via the latest Google Chrome stable and Steam is available for gaming enthusiasts.

 While at the core Linux Mint is mostly based on Ubuntu, the design of the desktop and User interface are very different.
 These differences include a very unique desktop theme, a custom Linux Mint menu and the MintTools, a collection of system tools designed to make managing the computer easier for users.
 A new version of Linux Mint is released every 6 months with new features and improvements.
 Each Linux Mint release comes with bug fixes and new security updates for about 18 months.
 If these bug fixes and security updates are crucial to you, then you should keep upgrading your system to latest released.